curvegrid/go-ethereum-wiki/Native-DApps:-Go-bindings-to-Ethereum-contracts.md

 The binding generator provides out of the box an RPC backend through which you can attach to an existing Ethereum node via IPC, HTTP or WebSockets.

-We'll use the foundation's [Unicorn](https://ethereum.org/donate) token contract on the testnet (deployed at`0x21e6fc92f93c8a1bb41e2be64b4e1f88a54d3576`) to demonstrate calling contract methods.
+We'll use the foundation's [Unicorn](https://ethereum.org/donate) token contract deployed on the testnet (`0x21e6fc92f93c8a1bb41e2be64b4e1f88a54d3576`) to demonstrate calling contract methods:

 ```go
 package main